 “Shut your filthy mouths!”
 Aldrich’s cold tones brought about instant silence, although the elder had not bothered to raise his voice.

-No one would intervene on her behalf, and there would be no miracle and no waking from this nightmare.
-Her acceptance ripped away the final shards of hope.
-Aldrich’s presence here briefly brought her hope, but alas, even he did not interfere in her father’s affairs, and he was simply a witness for the elder council.
+Acceptance ripped away the final shards of hope fostered by Aldrich’s presence.
+Even he did not dare interfere in her father’s affairs, simply acting as a witness for the elder council.

-Eduardo allowed the light to touch her knee, and every previous pain shriveled to nothing as her smoldering skin erupted into flame.
-Words failed to describe the firing of seared synapses, fat boiling, and muscle shriveling as the scent of cooking meat vied with the stench of burned fat.
+Every previous pain shriveled to nothing as her smoldering skin erupted into flame.
+Words failed to describe the firing of seared synapses, fat boiling, and muscle shriveling as the aroma of cooking meat vied with the stench of burned fat.

-“Let the bitch burn!”
-This was a female voice.
+“Let the bitch burn!” a female shouted.

 The taste of metal invaded her mouth as she failed to contain the unearthly howl of a trapped animal suffering pain it did not deserve or understand.
-It was a shriek reminiscent of a tormented spirit or the cry of a banshee with an undertone of raw, boundless anger in its hidden depths.
+A shriek that was reminiscent of a tormented spirit or the cry of a banshee with an undertone of raw, boundless anger in its hidden depths.

 “Are you trying to run away?”